Best of Me, Part 2

-"Best of Me, Part 2" is a song by American singer Mýa featuring American rapper Jay-Z. Significantly different from the original version — both musically and lyrically.
+"Best of Me, Part 2" is a song by American singer Mýa featuring American rapper Jay-Z. It is significantly different from the original version, both musically and lyrically.
 "Best of Me, Part 2" served as the second single from DJ Clue?'s album DJ Clue?
 Presents: Backstage Mixtape (2000), the soundtrack to the 2000 documentary film, Backstage.
 The remix was written and composed by Harrison, Teron Beal, Shawn Carter, Larry Gates, Marcel Hall, Trackmasters duo Samuel Barnes and Jean Claude-Oliver, and Marlon Williams (Marley Marl), and samples an interpolation of the 1987 song "Make the Music with Your Mouth, Biz", performed by Biz Markie.

 While "Best of Me, Part 2" failed to chart on Billboards US Hot 100, it performed modestly on Billboards component Hot R&B/Hip-Hop Singles & Tracks chart, on which it debuted and peaked at number fifty-five.
 Well received by music critics, it was ranked 40th on About.com's "Top 50 Rap and R&B Collaborations" list in 2012.
 The video was shot in Malibu, California.
 Harrison can be seen strutting along the beach and behind a white screen wearing a jersey dress.